Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: ICI Security Resource Allocation as a Colonel Blotto Game

-and from \eqref{expCEDgame} the expected CED at MSNE is: $ \Pi(\{{F^a}^*_i\}_{i=1}^N,\{{F^d}^*_i\}_{i=1}^N)=\frac{R^a}{2R^d}\sum_{i=1}^{N}\varphi_i. $ \end{proof} The value $ \frac{R^a}{2R^d}\sum_{i=1}^{N}\varphi_i $ captures the expected estimation error of ICI for the case in which, in the first stage of the attack, the available resource for the attacker and the defender are $R^a $ and $ R^d $, respectively.
-From Proposition \ref{proposition1}, we can conclude two important points: a) the probability of allocation of resources greater than $ 2\phi_iR^d $ to SC $ i $ is zero, $ \textrm{Pr}\left(r_i^j>2\phi_iR^d\right)=0 $, b) as much the ratio of the attacker's available resource to the defender's available resource, $ \frac{R^a}{R^d} $, increases, the expected state estimation error increases.
+and the expected CED at MSNE will be $ \frac{R^a}{2R^d}\sum_{i=1}^{N}\varphi_i $.
+Considering $ \phi_i^a=\phi_i^d$ and $ R^d\geq R^a $ the solution of \eqref{consta} and \eqref{constd} is $ \zeta^a=\frac{1}{2R^d}, \zeta^d=\frac{R^a}{2(R^d)^2} $.
+Then, by substituting $ \zeta^a $ and $ \zeta^d $ into \eqref{Fdist1} we can directly prove \eqref{sol1} and find the expected CED at the MSNE. \end{remark} The value $ \frac{R^a}{2R^d}\sum_{i=1}^{N}\varphi_i $ captures the ICI's expected estimation error for the case in which, the available resource for the attacker and defender are $R^a $ and $ R^d $, respectively.
+From Proposition \ref{proposition1}, we can conclude two important points: a) the probability of allocation of resources greater than $ 2\phi_iR^d $ to SC $ i $ is zero, $ \textrm{Pr}\left(r_i^j>2\phi_iR^d\right)=0 $, b) as the ratio of the attacker's available resource to the defender's available resource, $ \frac{R^a}{R^d} $, increases, the expected state estimation error increases.
 Next, we prove that, if the defender concentrates only on one of the CIs without considering their interdependence, then the expected estimation error increases. \begin{theorem} Suppose the sets $ \mathcal{N}^e, \mathcal{N}^g,\mathcal{N}^w $ contain the SCs inside the power, natural gas, and water CIs.
 Then, the ICI's expected estimation error increases if the defender does not consider the interdependence between the CIs. \end{theorem} \begin{proof} Without loss of generality, suppose that the defender only protects the water CI while the attacker considers all of the ICI's SCs.
 In this case, we assume that the value of the SCs in the natural gas and power CI for the defender is $ \varepsilon \rightarrow 0 $.
-The water CI's SCs, however, will have new values as follows:

-while the values of SCs for the attacker are similar to \eqref{valuedef}.
+The water CI's SCs, however, will have new values as $ \phi^d_i=\frac{\varphi_i}{\sum_{m \in \mathcal{N}^w}\varphi_m}, \, \forall i \in \mathcal{N}^w,$ while the values of SCs for the attacker are similar to \eqref{valuedef}.
 Then, the ratio of the values for the attacker and defender is as follows:

 To find the values of $ \zeta^a $ and $ \zeta^d $ we consider two cases for $ \mu $:\\ If $ \mu<\kappa $, then $ \Omega_a(\mu)=\mathcal{N}$, and, thus, from \eqref{constd} and \eqref{consta} we have $ \zeta^d=\frac{1}{2R^a} $, $ \zeta^a=\frac{\kappa R^d}{2(R^a)^2} $ which results in $ \mu = \frac{\kappa R^d}{R^a} $ where it violates the condition $ \mu<\kappa $. \\ If $ \mu\geq\kappa $, then $ \Omega_a(\mu)=\mathcal{N}^g\bigcup \mathcal{N}^e$, and from \eqref{constd} and \eqref{consta} we find $ \zeta^a=\frac{\kappa}{2R^d} $, $ \zeta^d=\frac{R^a}{2(R^d)^2} $ which results in $ \mu=\frac{\kappa R^d}{R^a}\geq \kappa $.
 Therefore, the MDFs for the attacker and the defender are: